Rudolf Fisch: Legacy

-Bethel Mission Hospital

-Fisch built the Bethel Mission Hospital in Aburi in 1885.
-The hospital was the location of the first surgery performed in Ghana.
-The hospital and Basel Mission were turned over to the Scottish Mission in 1918 which now operates as part of the Presbyterian Church of Ghana with 55 health care facilities including four hospitals.

-Missionary wages and families

-Fisch broadly influenced missionary training and management as well as colonial administration by advocating for higher wages and the support of families relocating to the mission.
+Fisch influenced missionary training and management as well as colonial administration by advocating for higher wages and the support of families relocating to the mission.
 He believed this would reduce alcohol use and prostitution.

-The Blue Cross

-In 1906 Fisch founded Akan “Anidaho Fekuw” translated as “The Temperance Movement” which later turned into The Ghana Blue Cross Society.
-The group is affiliated with the International Blue Cross Society, a Switzerland-based international Christian organization whose mission is to fight against alcoholism and other substance abuse.
+In 1906 Fisch founded Akan Anidaho Fekuw, which translates to “The Temperance Movement.”
+This organization later turned into The Ghana Blue Cross Society.
+It is affiliated with the International Blue Cross Society, a Switzerland-based international Christian organization whose mission is to fight against alcoholism and other substance abuse.
 Akan was the first non-European Blue Cross organization.

-Publications

-Tropical Diseases: “Tropische Krankheitend”

 Rudolf Fisch released four versions of his published book Tropische Krankheiten (Tropical Diseases) between 1891 and 1912.
-The book focused on exploring the causes, progression, prevention, and treatment of "the four most prevalent diseases in Africa," which included malaria, dysentery, and conditions affecting the liver and spleen.
-The publication of the book made significant contributions to the evolving ideology of tropical medicine at the time, a shift within medicine from miasma theories, linking disease to “bad air", to germ theory of Robert Koch, suggesting microorganisms to be the cause of disease.
-Fisch’s work bridged these evolving ideologies, combining emerging bacteriological findings with longstanding environmental theories of disease.
-Within the book, Fisch proposed that malaria was caused by parasitic protozoa, as identified by Charles Louis Alphonse Laveran in 1880, and simultaneously emphasized the role of environmental factors like soil, humidity, and human activity in its proliferation.
+The book explores the causes, progression, prevention, and treatment of "the four most prevalent diseases in Africa."
+These diseases included malaria, dysentery, and conditions affecting the liver and spleen.
+The book influenced the ideology of tropical medicine during a time when medical professionals were shifting away from miasma theories to germ theory.
+Fisch’s work bridged these ideologies.
+In his book he claimed that malaria was caused by parasitic protozoa, as identified by Charles Louis Alphonse Laveran in 1880, while also crediting environmental factors like soil, humidity, and human activity in its proliferation.
+Tropische Krankheiten also provided practical advice about tropical hygiene, urging European settlers and travelers to adhere to health precautions to avoid tropical diseases.

-Tropische Krankheiten also provided practical advice rooted within the discipline of tropical hygiene.
-Fisch urged European settlers and travelers to adhere to strict health precautions to mitigate the risks of tropical diseases and of the adversarial tropical climate.
-Tropische Krankheiten functioned not only as a medical guide but also as evidence of how emerging bacteriological theories were intertwined with established ideas about the role of climate and environment in disease prevention.